lasp/xmera/src/moduleTemplates/_doc.rst

 Usage of ``makeDraftModules.py``
 --------------------------------
-The script :ref:`makeDraftModule` in ``basilisk/src/utilities/makeDraftModule.py``
+The script :ref:`makeDraftModule` in ``xmera/src/utilities/makeDraftModule.py``
-provides a class that creates a default Basilisk module folder and associated ``.c/cpp``, ``.h``, ``.i``, ``.rst`` and ``_UnitTest/test_xxx.py`` files.
+provides a class that creates a default Xmera module folder and associated ``.c/cpp``, ``.h``, ``.i``, ``.rst`` and ``_UnitTest/test_xxx.py`` files.
 When running ``python3 conanfile.py`` this script is used to create the ``autoCModule`` and ``autoCppModule`` folders.
-This provides convenient examples and ensures this auto-module creation capability is tested and up to date with the latest Basilisk code base.
+This provides convenient examples and ensures this auto-module creation capability is tested and up to date with the latest Xmera code base.

-See the bottom of the support script ``makeDraftModule.py`` for examples how to create a folder with draft Basilisk module code.
+See the bottom of the support script ``makeDraftModule.py`` for examples how to create a folder with draft Xmera module code.
 You can

 - specify where the folder should be located,
 - what the module name will be,